 The Board considers that it is appropriate to evaluate the performance of the Board and its Committees annually.
-The 2021 evaluation is detailed below.
+The 2020 evaluation is detailed below.
 This is intended to make sure that the Board remains effective, well-informed and able to make high quality and timely decisions for the benefit of all stakeholders in the Company with regular meetings to discuss the strategic direction and the terms of reference for the Committees.
 Areas covered include Board structure, Board arrangements, frequency and time, content of Board meetings, Board culture and succession planning.
 It is recognised that there continues to be more regulation about which Directors need to be informed and aware.
 The Board will continue to ensure that Directors receive appropriate support and training as required to keep them up to date with current practices.

-The Chairman led an annual performance assessment of the Board and its Committees at the end of 2021.
+The Chairman led an annual performance assessment of the Board and its Committees at the end of 2020.
 The performance effectiveness process included each Director completing a performance evaluation questionnaire, the results and feedback from which were collated into a summary and discussed by the Board.

-The Chairman concluded that the Board operated effectively and efficiently to deliver the business goals set out for 2021 against the difficult background of the ongoing Covid pandemic.
-There was active engagement combining challenge and support that permitted the management to operate within a framework of agreed parameters set in place by the Board.
-Practical measures were applied to risk management with the Board and executives working closely together to ensure regular communication with staff and shareholders.
+The Chairman's summary of the Board Evaluation concluded that the Board worked effectively in 2020 to conclude the CEO recruitment process and to support the business to deliver its business goals against the difficult background of the COVID-19 pandemic.
+The level of engagement was vigorous in a professional environment with a balance between challenge and support allowing the management to operate within a framework of parameters established by the Board.
+Practical measures were applied to risk management where the executives and Board worked closely together and regular communication taking place with staff and shareholders.